 1.Your Thermostat is Set Incorrectly

-2.Filter is Dirty
+2.Filter is Clogged

 3.Refrigerant is Low

-4.Condensing Unit is Blocked
+4.Condensing Unit is Dirty

-5.Condenser Fan or Compressor has Gone Out
+5.Condenser Fan or Compressor has Worn Out

-While you’re checking the condenser, confirm the large fan at the top of the unit is going.
+While you’re checking the condenser, confirm the large fan on the top of the unit is going.
 If the fan motor has gone bad, the condensing unit can’t dissipate heat properly, and your air conditioner may start blowing warm air into your home.